 UDP Port 53

-Most known and popular usage protocol of DNS is UDP 53.
-Most DNS servers uses UDP 53 port which provides simplicity and less resource usage.
+The most known and popular usage protocol of DNS is UDP 53.
+Most DNS servers use UDP 53 port which provides simplicity and less resource usage.

 DNSSEC Port Number